Share Your Expertise

 Test the placement of your form.
 A position in the middle of the deck will be filled out more often.
 Yet, one at the end may result in better quality leads.

 When a viewer fills out the form, their information flows into your marketing automation software like Marketo or Hubspot.
-Or you if you are disciplined, you can continuously check them manually and download a CSV file.
+Or if you are disciplined, you can continuously check them manually and download a CSV file.

 Analyze your results